 How to get the most out of your video meetings

 1. Make sure you don’t have technical issues.

-You need dependable hardware and software for effective video conferencing.
+You need dependable hardware and software for productive video conferencing.
 On the hardware side, you must have a quality microphone and earphone set to make sure that you can hear what the other party is saying and that you are clearly audible to the person on the other end of the line.
-Don't settle for cheap devices, but don't fixate on the branded ones.
+Don’t settle for cheap devices, but don’t fixate on the branded ones either.
 Look for durable hardware with reasonable prices.

-It's not enough to have quality devices for speaking and listening, though.
-You also need to properly set the hardware up.
+It’s not enough to have quality devices for speaking and listening, though.
+You also need to properly set up the hardware.
 Fortunately, most teleconferencing platforms come with setup assistants or wizards, which can guide you in making sure your hardware is correctly installed and fine-tuned.

 When it comes to the software, it is advisable to choose based on the following criteria:

-- Features.
-You don't have to get the platform with the most bells and whistles.
+- Features: You don’t have to get the platform with the most bells and whistles.
 Choose one that suits your needs.
-In most cases, what you would need is something that supports a high number of video conferencing participants, file and screen sharing, participant hiding or muting, private chats, video and audio recording, room systems, integration with other apps, and mobile compatibility.
-[Related: See Business.com's reviews of the best video conferencing software.]
+In most cases, what you want is something that supports a high number of video conferencing participants, file and screen sharing, participant hiding or muting, private chats, video and audio recording, room systems, integration with other apps, and mobile compatibility.

-- Support.
-Ascertain that the system comes with responsive technical support, especially if you are paying good money for it.
+- Support: Determine if the system comes with responsive technical support, especially if you are paying for it.

 It is also preferable to have someone in your company who can readily provide the needed assistance if you encounter technical problems.
-Often, problems are easily addressable by someone with intermediate tech skills, so you don't have to go through the typically tedious process of getting customer support for your teleconferencing platform.
+Often, problems are easily addressable by someone with intermediate tech skills, saving you from going through the typically tedious process of getting customer support for your teleconferencing platform.